 Once you leave the scene of the accident, do the following:

 - Call your insurance company and see what coverages are available to you.

-- Call a Personal Injury Attorney to answer your questions.
+- Call a personal injury attorney from Palace Law to answer your questions.